It’s something we all want more of – a great high performance memory.

 Science has now proven that the brain never stops changing and adjusting.

-Remember former Congresswoman Gabby Giffords, who suffered a gunshot to the head?
-Through he miracle of neuroplasticity, along with her hard work, she developed new neurons and connections in her brain that allowed her to walk, speak and write again!
+Remember former Congresswoman Gabby Giffords, who suffered a gunshot to the head that left her without the ability to speak or walk?
+Through the miracle of neuroplasticity, along with her hard work, she developed new neurons and connections in her brain that allowed her to walk, speak and write again!
 She rewired her brain and memory.

 The flexibility that’s possible with neuroplasticity can even help maintain language processing even in the face of severe obstacles.